unirita/cuto/README.md

 ![banner](_resource/logo-yoko.png)

-GoCuto is a process controller tool that can execute cross-server processes in the order you like.
+GoCuto is a process control tool that can execute cross-server processes in the order you like.

 ![system_image](_resource/cutoimage.png)